A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Conclusion

 \section{Conclusion}

-This paper proposes a new evaluation method for concept classifiers which can present the performance of classifiers in real environment.
-Different from previous method, the new approach divides samples in document-level while training and evaluating.
-The gap between our evaluation results and previous work shows that the former classifiers are highly overestimated.
-The real performance of the classifiers are not enough for the large scale automation compliance analysis.
-We also noticed some other gaps in previous work and improved them.
-This includes the most complete GDPR-oriented privacy policy taxonomy, a new GDPR-oriented privacy policy corpus GoPPC-150 and an automation-enhancing frameworks for supporting future research on GDPR-oriented analysis of privacy policies.
-This paper also provides the most comprehensive study on the GDPR-oriented analysis of privacy policies.
-The study led to a range of new findings and insights, including the usefulness of context-based features for improving performance of machine learning based GDPR concept classifiers, the importance to consider the LCN architecture of hierarchical classifiers and testing cross-corpus generalizability, and the finding that a ``one size fits all'' idea does not work for GDPR concept classifiers so a more locally optimized approach is needed.
-Our study also led to a range of new GDPR concept classifiers that can be used by researchers and practitioners.
-Although our work focused on GDPR-oriented analysis, most results and outcomes can either be easily extended to study other and multiple data protection laws, or the general insights can be re-validated in the wider data protection landscape.
+This paper reports our work on an extended GDPR-oriented concept taxonomy, a new privacy policy corpus with hierarchical information from 150 privacy policies, and results from a comprehensive performance evaluation study of GDPR concept classifiers considering multiple aspects of such performance evaluation experiments.
+The taxonomy supported the development of the corpus, as part of a framework for constructing such corpora, and the new corpus made it possible for us to consider two hierarchical structures and some hierarchical contextual features for the GDPR classifiers.
+Multiple traditional features and machine learning models were also considered, together with two sample splitting methods.
+Our comprehensive performance evaluation study led to a range of new findings and insights about performances of machine learning based GDPR concept classifiers, including the usefulness of different hierarchical structures and hierarchical contextual features, the observation that some simpler classifiers may outperform more advanced classifiers, and the finding that a ``one size fits all'' idea may not work for privacy policy concept classifiers.
+Our study led to a range of new GDPR concept classifiers that can be used by researchers and practitioners as better baselines.
+Although our work focused on GDPR-oriented analysis, most techniques, tools and processes developed can either be easily extended to study other and multiple data protection laws.